pic

 (schedule(A), schedule(B)) .|> wait

-The example reveals the benefits of task switching under concurrency: although only one task can run at any given time, task A can yield control of the thread to task B when it becomes idle.
-In the code, the idle state is simulated by the function sleep
+The example reveals the benefits of task switching under concurrency: although only one task can run at any moment, task A can yield control of the thread to task B when it becomes idle.
+In the code, the idle state is simulated by the function sleep, during which the computer performs no operations.
+Once task A becomes idle, its state is saved, allowing it to eventually resume execution from where it left off.
+In the meantime, task B can use that thread's processing time, explaining why B finishes first.

-By taking turns efficiently and sharing the single available thread, tasks can make the most of the CPU’s processing power.
+By taking turns efficiently and sharing the single available thread, tasks make the most of the CPU’s processing power.
 This contrasts with a sequential approach, where task A must finish before moving to the next task.
-The difference is reflected in their execution times, resulting in 2 seconds for a concurrent approach and 3 seconds for the sequential one.
+The difference is reflected in their execution times, resulting in 2 seconds for the concurrent approach and 3 seconds for the sequential one.

 Note, though, that concurrency with a single thread offers no benefits if both tasks require active computations.
 This is because the CPU would be fully utilized, leaving no opportunity for task switching.
-In such cases, the sequential and concurrent approaches become equivalent.
-In our example, this would occur if task B consisted of computing 1+1
+In such cases, the sequential and concurrent approaches are equivalent.
+In our example, this would occur if task B consisted of computing 1+1 repeatedly, resulting in an execution time of 3 seconds for both approaches.

 function job(name_worker, time_working)